vtex-apps/smartbill-integration/public/metadata/licenses/en-US.md

 8.4.
 User agrees that they are contracting the application and their services in their as-is state, being aware that there are not guarantees regarding the supply and provision of these services before VTEX.

 8.5.
-Should VTEX be held liable for issues relative to the subject-matter of these Terms, under no circumstance shall it bear damages in excess of ten thousand reais (R$ 10,000.00).
+Should VTEX be held liable for issues relative to the subject-matter of these Terms, under no circumstance shall it bear damages in excess of ten thousand reais (R\$ 10,000.00).

 ### 9. CONFIDENTIALITY